 The baby's health care provider will run blood and urine tests to check for the virus.

 There is no specific treatment for congenital rubella.
 Symptoms are treated as appropriate.

-The outcome for a child with congenital rubella depends on the severity of problems present.
+The outcome for a child with congenital rubella depends on how severe the baby's problems are.
 Heart defects can often be corrected.
 Damage to the nervous system is permanent.

-Complications may involve many parts of the body.
+Complications may involve many parts of the body, including:

 Central nervous system:

 Vaccination prior to pregnancy can prevent congenital rubella.
-Pregnant women who are not immune to rubella should avoid contact with persons who have carry the virus.
+Pregnant women who have not had the vaccine should avoid contact with people who have the rubella virus.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.